Restoration

 Federal Facility Agreement and Consent Order (FFACO) Documents

-The DOE’s Environmental Management Nevada Program will be submitting the following documents proposing closure-in-place to the State of Nevada Division of Environmental Protection (NDEP), during the next 60 days.
+The DOE’s Environmental Management Nevada Program submits the following documents proposing closure-in-place to the State of Nevada Division of Environmental Protection (NDEP).
 A closure-in-place strategy involves using engineering and/or administrative controls to complete remediation and some contamination will remain.

 Available documents:

-When submitting these documents to NDEP, copies will be supplied to the Las Vegas and Carson City Public Reading Facilities for review (information below).
+When submitting these documents to NDEP, copies are supplied to the Las Vegas and Carson City Public Reading Facilities for review (information below).
 Submit comments regarding a decision document to Christine Andres (NDEP) at candres@ndep.nv.gov within 30 days of the document’s release.

 Southern Nevada Virtual Public Reading Facility